frankmayer/ArangoDB-PHP-Core/README.md

 This project is at the moment in a __highly experimental__ phase.
 The API is not yet stable and there most probably will be significant changes to it.

-So it's not recommended to build anything critical on top of it yet. ;) But... stay tuned...
+So, it's not recommended to build anything critical on top of it yet. ;) But... stay tuned...

+#####Contributing

+As the project is very fresh and in a highly experimental state, it's not yet open to pull requests.
+But I'd love to see contributions after the initial experimental phase is over. :)
+I'll let you know via this readme and my Twitter-feed: https://twitter.com/frankmayer_ Thanks !!

 ######TODO:
 - Implement missing functionality
-- Implement Travis Testing
+- stabilize API
 - Provide Docs